kripy17/BeyondLabs/README.md

 > [!WARNING]
 > Recon and scanning tools require explicit confirmation and must only be run against owned, lab, or explicitly authorized targets.

-BeyondLabs is built for honest, local signals — not fabricated threat intelligence.
+BeyondLabs is designed for defensive analysts who need honest, local signals — not fabricated threat intelligence.

 - No malware execution or attachment detonation
-- No phishing sending, credential capture, or brute-force automation
+- No phishing sending, credential capture, or brute force automation
 - Safe URL workflows default to static review
-- External enrichment is opt-in; providers show their limitations when unavailable
+- External enrichment is opt-in — providers show limitations when unavailable, never a faked result
 - Browser storage is workspace state, not a secure evidence vault

 ---